milafrerichs/milafrerichs.github.com_old/_posts/2016-08-17-code-violations.md

 ---
-title: Code Violations San Diego
+title: Code Enforcement Violations in San Diego
 image:
   url: code-violations-sd.png
-  alt: Code Violations Heatmap
+  alt: Code Enforcement Violations Heatmap
 card:
-  description: "Maps and data about open Code Violations Cases in San Diego"
+  description: "Maps and data about open Code Enforcement Violations Cases in San Diego"
 categories:
   - civictech
 ---
 I started looking again at the Open Data Portal in San Diego and searched for interesting data, data with a story.

 And I think I found it.
-I looked at the Code Violations before but this time I wanted to see if there were any overlap between Building Owners with Code Violations and recent Building Permits.
+I looked at the Code Enforcement Violations before but this time I wanted to see if there were any overlap between Building Owners with Code Enforcement Violations and recent Building Permits.
 I found 4 for the last six month.
 So I will dig deeper the next time.
 With more data.

 But this got me to another thing that I found digging through the data.
-Lot’s of Code Violations Cases are still open.
+Lot’s of Code Enforcement Violations Cases are still open.
 And I even found a case open since 1993, yes 1993.
 I will contact the city to find out more and will keep you updated.

 In the meantime, I made a map with all the cases that are open longer than two years.
 Amazing how many there are.
 I also created a heatmap of all open cases.
 You can see it above.